 This signifies your furnace is ignited at high speed because its low pressure switch wouldn’t close.

 It’s better to let a professional like one from Service Experts Heating & Air Conditioning in Fort Lauderdale work on repairing or replacing this part.
-Our technicians are NATE certified, which means they’re ready to fix a furnace error like yours.
+Our technicians are ACE certified, which means they’re ready to fix a furnace error like yours.

 We want you to be fully content with our furnace repair in Fort Lauderdale.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works